SRI scientists exploit the human immune response to target cancer cells and extend the benefits of cancer immunotherapies.

 Pre-clinical research evaluating TALL demonstrates that liposomes accumulated in targeted cancer cells and these cells were subsequently flagged with measles peptide.
 This generated a rapid and robust immune system response against the targeted tumor cells and a significant reduction in tumor growth.

 Early research also suggests that the TALL system could greatly expand the benefits of existing cancer immunotherapies, including checkpoint inhibitors (CKIs).
-These drugs are rapidly becoming standard of care for many cancer types because – in those cancers that are readily recognized by the immune system and generate a significant immune response – they are very effective.
+These drugs are rapidly becoming the standard of care for many cancer types because – in those cancers that are readily recognized by the immune system and generate a significant immune response – they are very effective.
 Unfortunately, about 80 percent of cancers don’t naturally generate a significant immune system reaction.
 CKIs are far less effective in these patients.

 “By helping the immune system more readily recognize these cancers, TALL can overcome this drawback.
 For example, in pre-clinical studies looking at breast and pancreatic cancers, combining TALL with a leading CKI led to a 90 percent reduction in tumor volumes as compared to using CKI alone.”